RakV1342/test-markdown/README.md

 netscaler_services_tot_request_bytes{nsip="10.0.0.2:80",service_ip="20.0.0.57",servicegroup_name="svcgrp"} 946.0
 netscaler_services_tot_request_bytes{nsip="10.0.0.2:80",service_ip="20.0.0.60",servicegroup_name="svcgrp2"} 344.0
 ```
-Stats (of counter and gugae type) for enities such as http, tcp, ip, and service_groups is seen in the example response given above.
+Stats (of counter and guage type) for enities such as http, tcp, ip, and service_groups is seen in the example response given above.
+Labels attached to each stat appear in the curly braces ```{}``` next to the stat name.